 As attitudes and the auto industry changed, owing to greater global cooperation in automotive production and the increased competitiveness in the worlds car markets, it was only natural that the Import Car Show broadened its scope to include the products of both the domestic and international manufacturers worldwide.
 Thus the ever-expanding import show became truly international in 1982 when it moved into its new home at the Moscone Convention Center in downtown San Francisco.

 From the first year, the show was a tremendous success and given the sudden increase in the varieties of makes and models available it was literally bursting at the seams.

 In 1992, another hall was added to the Moscone Center expanding it to a total of 1.2 million square feet.
 The additional space allowed exhibitors to construct more elaborate displays to showcase their vehicles and provided spectators a more spacious and inviting environment in which to view them.
 It also allowed the San Francisco International Auto Show to grow into what it has become today–the premier auto show in northern California and the only one held regionally that lures the dazzling, high-tech displays from the worlds major manufacturers.
 It is the second largest auto show in the western United States and the number one exhibition of any kind in northern California.

-Now celebrating its 57th year, the San Francisco International Auto Show, continues to grow.
-This year’s show will fill Moscone Center with exhibits in the north and south halls, the Gateway and Esplanade Ballrooms plus the north and south lobby and driveway areas.
-Vehicles representing the work of 38 manufacturers for the year 2015 and beyond will all be on display including new introductions, exotic sports cars plus alternative fuel and hybrid vehicles.
-In addition, there will be manufacturer Ride & Drives and special exhibits including the Academy of Art University Classic Car Collection, the PG&E Electric and You Exhibit, the San Francisco Auto Salon, AutoTrader.com, the Ferrari Club of America, Dominator Street Rods, a Race Car Hall, racing simulators and an auto accessory booth area.
+Now celebrating its 58th year, the International Auto Show, continues to grow.
+This years show will fill Moscone Center with exhibits in the north and south halls, the Gateway and Esplanade Ballrooms plus the north and south lobby and driveway areas.
+Vehicles representing the work of 38 manufacturers for the year 2016 and beyond will all be on display including new introductions, exotic sports cars plus alternative fuel and hybrid vehicles.
+In addition, there will be manufacturer Ride & Drives and special exhibits including the Academy of Art University Classic Car Collection, the PG&E, Your Partner for Electric Car Ownership exhibit, the San Francisco Auto Salon, the Aston Martin and Ferrari Club of America displays, a display from Dominator Street Rods, the Gasoline Alley Race Car Hall, racing simulators and an auto accessory booth area.